How it Began

 Guardian-in-Chief

-Rocky The Dog is Key of She's guardian-in-chief.
-He enjoys playing with his stuffed alligator, cow, and reindeer, loves going outside and having snacks and treats as a reward from his hard work with Key of She.
-Rocky is a rescue and was found as a stray on the streets of New York City.
-He holds his degree in leash walking from the Doggie University.
+Rocky The Dog, Key of She's guardian-in-chief, has crossed the rainbow bridge, but he's always with us in spirit!
+He loved his stuffed alligator, going outside, and getting treats as a reward from his hard work with Key of She.
+Rocky was a rescue and was found as a stray on the streets of New York City.
+He had his degree in leash walking from the Doggie University.

 Contact